rym-oualha/rym-oualha/README.md

 -->

-:sparkles: Welcome everyone to my profile, my name is Rym Oualha and I am a computer science student interested in AI and its various subfields.
+:sparkles: Welcome everyone to my profile, my name is Rym Oualha and I am a Computer Science Engineer fresh graduate interested in AI and its various subfields.
 I am also a Beta MLSA (Microsoft Learn Student Ambassador).

 💬 Feel free to ask me about the Microsoft Learn Student Ambassadors Program